 Liability in a U-Turn Accident

-All drivers have a legal obligation to proceed with caution, be aware of their surroundings and use proper judgment when deciding whether it is safe to make a U-turn.
+All drivers have a legal obligation to make any turn with caution.
+This means remaining aware of your surroundings and using proper judgment when deciding whether it is safe to make a U-turn.

-When an accident does happen, determining liability can be difficult.
-Although the driver making the U-turn is often to blame, in some cases, the other driver may be at fault if he or she was speeding, ran a red light or was driving while distracted or impaired.
-Both drivers may even share partial responsibility for the accident and any resulting damages.
+If an accident does happen, it could be challenging to determine liability.
+The driver making the U-turn is typically to blame.
+However, there are some cases where the other driver may be at fault.
+For instance, if an approaching driver was speeding, ran a red light or was driving while distracted or impaired.
+In any of these situations, liability for the accident and and resulting damages could be shared.

-An experienced lawyer can help establish liability in these types of accidents by reviewing Ontario’s traffic regulations to assess whether the driver made an illegal U-turn.
+An attorney can help to determine liability in this scenario by assessing whether the other driver made an illegal or unsafe U-turn.
 The location of impact and the damage sustained to the vehicles involved could also help show how the accident happened.

-For instance, if you were driving through an intersection and another driver made a sudden U-turn in front of you, you may have tried to slow down or change lanes to avoid getting hit.
-If you were hit, you likely sustained damage to the front end or left side of your vehicle.
+For instance, say you were driving through an intersection and another driver made a sudden U-turn in front of your vehicle.
+You may have tried to slow down or change lanes to avoid getting hit.
+However, if you were unable to avoid the collision and were hit by the turning vehicle, you probably sustained damage to the front end or left side of your vehicle.

-Your lawyer may retain the services of an accident reconstructionist to help piece together how the accident occurred, whether negligence played a role and who may be liable.
+If needed, your lawyer may retain the services of an accident reconstructionist to help clarify how the accident occurred.
+These trained experts use existing evidence combined with science and technology to establish whether the crash was due to negligence and if so, who may be liable.

 Get Answers to Your Legal Questions

-Car accidents can lead to devastating consequences.
-Victims may be left with serious injuries and costly medical bills in addition to not being able to work for some time while in recovery.
+Car accidents may lead to devastating consequences.
+If victims suffer serious injuries, there are also costly medical bills in addition to not being able to work while recovering.

-Our lawyers understand the financial hardships an accident can cause – we have helped many victims recover maximum compensation for their damages.
-Our firm has been fighting for the rights of injured victims in Ontario for many decades.
+Our lawyers understand the financial hardships an accident can cause, and we are deeply committed to holding at-fault parties accountable for their negligence.
+Our experienced lawyers in Ontario have helped many victims recover millions in compensation for their damages.
 Learn more about what our clients have to say about us.

 Free Case Review.
 Ph: (866) 320-4770